Alex Yoong: A1 Grand Prix

 Yoong at an A1 Grand Prix series meeting.

 Since his arrival in A1 Grand Prix Yoong won three races: two sprint races and one feature race.

-He drove for A1 Team Malaysia in the A1 Grand Prix series.
+Yoong drove for A1 Team Malaysia in the A1 Grand Prix series.
 The series is widely regarded as rejuvenating Yoong's career and reputation.
 He became the lead driver and put together an outfit of primary Malaysian crew members, an example followed by other National teams.
 Amongst the non-Malaysians was team principal Jack Cunninghan and chief engineer Greg Wheeler.
 The first test session at Brands Hatch saw Yoong set the third fastest time behind France and Brazil and the second test had brought in GP2 Driver Fairuz Fauzy.
 In the inaugural race at Brands Hatch saw Yoong qualify 9th and finished 5th in the feature race after Fauzy drove in the sprint race.
 At the Lausitzring, Yoong started in 18th and charged up to seventh by the end of the first lap and ended up in sixth.
 Yoong drove at Eastern Creek to qualify ninth and finished eighth and fifth respectively.
 At his home race in Malaysia, Yoong repeated his results at Eastern Creek in Australia.

-In Dubai, he started eighth and held off Jos Verstappen for 10th place and one point in the sprint race but an early spin in the feature event put a strong result out of the question.
+In Dubai, Yoong started eighth and held off Jos Verstappen for tenth place and one point in the sprint race but an early spin in the feature event put a strong result out of the question.
 In Durban, the team gained Proton as a sponsor, but two consecutive retirements followed.
 Yoong made up for the retirements with a good qualifying for sixth place and finished fourth in the sprint race after a terrific overtaking pass on Neel Jani.
 The Indonesia round gave him a sixth place in qualifying and finished fourth in the sprint race after performing an overtake on Neel Jani who was driving with a loose win after a collision with Tomáš Enge.
 Yoong also gained a second place in the feature race, which saw him sustain three minor collisions and a mistimed, delayed pit stops and many overtaking moves.

-At Monterrey, a 10th place on the grid followed by a seventh in the sprint race and 11th in the feature race.
-At the penultimate round at Mazda Raceway Laguna Seca, Yoong qualified fourth and a sprint race that saw wet conditions led to him spinning off and having to start at the back for the feature race where he climbed to 10th and one point.
+At Monterrey, a tenth place on the grid followed by a seventh in the sprint race and 11th in the feature race.
+At the penultimate round at Mazda Raceway Laguna Seca, Yoong qualified fourth and a sprint race that saw wet conditions led to him spinning off and having to start at the back for the feature race where he climbed to tenth and one point.
 The final two rounds in China saw a victory in the sprint race whilst Yoong scored a podium in the feature race by finishing second.